jakewhanson/WinRT/README.md

 # WinRT
-Tutorial program from learning how Windows API works
+Tutorial program for learning how Windows API works.
+Very interesting, I hope to utilize some sort of API in the future, they seem very convienient!
 ![Screenshot](output.png)